bradleyrp/amx-docs/walkthrough/configuration.rst

 Automacs needs to find GROMACS exeuctables at the terminal in order to run your simulations.
 If you install a single copy of GROMACS for all users, than the default configuration will suffice, but either way, automacs will look for a gromacs configuration file in one of two locations.

-Running ``make prep`` or ``make prep?`` for the first time causes automacs to check for the configuration.
+Running :any:`make prep <control.prep>` for the first time causes automacs to check for the configuration.
 If it can't find one, it throws an error and asks you to run the configure script.
-If you run ``make gromacs_config home``, it will write the example configuration file to a hidden file in your home directory at ``~/.automacs.py``.
+If you run :any:`make gromacs_config home <cli.gromacs_config>`, it will write the example configuration file to a hidden file in your home directory at ``~/.automacs.py``.

-You can override the global configuration with a local one, written to ``./gromacs_config.py``, by running ``make gromacs_config local``, or by copying the file to the automacs root directory yourself.
+You can override the global configuration with a local one, written to ``./gromacs_config.py``, by running :any:`make gromacs_config local <cli.gromacs_config>`, or by copying the file to the automacs root directory yourself.

 .. warning ::

 	finish this

+.. _code_config :

 Code configuration
 ------------------

-Automacs can use a number of different extension modules that contain code.
+Automacs can use a number of different extension modules which can be easily shared with other users by packaging them in `git repositories <https://git-scm.com/>`_.
 These codes can be directly added to a copy of automacs using a simple command which manipulates the local ``config.py`` file.
 This file describes all of paths that automacs uses, so that you are free to store your codes wherever you like.
-Extensions must be added from git repositories using the `make set` utility, which writes ``config.py``.
+Extensions must be added from git repositories using the :any:`make set <acme.set_config>` utility, which writes ``config.py``.

 .. code-block :: bash